I was recently asked by a reader if I had any tips for staying motivated in-between trips.

 Arriving back home after a trip can be super depressing.
 Oh, how I hate that realisation that it’s time to get back to reality.

 One method I’ve used to combat post-travel blues is by using memoirs.
-I’ll create and print out a map (like the one above) or print some photos from my trip and then stick them on the wall, or I’ll display some souvenirs around my home.
+I’ll create and print out a map (like the one above) or print some photos from my trip and then stick them on the wall, or I’ll bring back some minimalistic souvenirs to keep the memories going.

 If you’re a blogger, you can also write about your trip, or try inspiring others to travel by sharing some of the things you learnt and some of the experiences you had.
-Reliving these good memories can help lift your mood.
+Reliving the good times you had on your trip can help lift your mood.

-My old workspace in Sydney, including travel maps and photo inspiration
+The desk space in my apartment, including travel maps and photo inspiration

 I spend a ridiculous amount of time daydreaming, planning, and organising my next trip.
 I’ve found that doing this creates a sense of excitement, which in my opinion is nearly as good as taking the trip itself.